Blackmail and abuse: Gay sex ban in India stirs violence

 "Britain, the country that imposed the law in India, has moved on and now permits same sex marriage, yet we in India are still living with this archaic law."

-She said even though the Supreme Court has since recognized transgender people as a third gender and called on the government to ensure their equal rights, it does not recognize their right to have sexual relationships.
+She said even though the Supreme Court has since recognised transgender people as a third gender and called on the government to ensure their equal rights, it does not recognise their right to have sexual relationships.

-In the past year, activists say their worst fears have been realized with LGBT people harassed and now scared to come out and express their sexuality.
+In the past year, activists say their worst fears have been realised with LGBT people harassed and now scared to come out and express their sexuality.

 Home Ministry figures show there were 778 cases registered under Section 377 from January to September last year, from which 587 people were arrested.
 There is, however, no break-up of how many of those charged were heterosexual or LGBT people.